Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 Min people also employ a dialect known as Tang Min, which maintains the final consonants used in Ancient Chinese for literary reasons.

-Min is a hybrid of grammar and vocabulary from many times in the history of the Chinese language.
+Min is a hybrid of grammar and vocabulary that has been used many times in the history of the Chinese language.

 While there are many Min speakers, the evolution of the dialect has made it challenging to get the appropriate Chinese characters.
 This is because most of them were designed for the Mandarin language.